Alberttyty/PxlPluriSearchPSE/README.md

-# Pxl Pluri Seach PSE
+# Pxl Pluri Search PSE

 Filter PSE by attributes combinations in the price tab on the product edit admin page.